Safely and affordably manage your international business payments with money transfers.

 Say Bob knows he’ll need to pay his regular French supplier $10,000 in three months.
 The current exchange rate is 1 USD = 0.88 EUR.
 But Bob is certain the rate is going to drop within the next three months, and so he places a forward contract to lock in the current rate.

 Bob’s hunch proves correct.
 Three months later, the best rate available on the foreign exchange market is 1 USD = 0.86 EUR.
 But with his forward contract in place, he sends the $10,000 overseas at his locked-in rate of 1 USD = 0.88 EUR.
 Which means Bob can send an extra €200 to his supplier just by planning ahead.

 In what currencies can I transfer funds?

-I want to monitor the progress of my funds – how can I do that?
+Can I monitor the progress of my funds?

 Can I set up regular payments?

-Yes, many banks and transfer companies offer the convenient option of setting up a recurring transfer.
+Yes, many banks and transfer companies offer the convenience of recurring transfers.

 When processed through a reputable bank or company, your funds are safely tracked until in the hands of your recipient.
 And if you’re sending money internationally, federal protections are in place that require banks, credit unions and money transfer companies to, for example, disclose all fees up front and give you 30 minutes to cancel a transfer, assuming it hasn’t yet been picked up or deposited.